 Holy moly, just like that we are four months into our round the world adventure.
 The biggest questions we get asked is: how’s the money tracking? have you bought anything? and what’s been your favourite place so far?
 So I’ve compiled it all in one, happy reading!
 Wondering where we are now?
-Follow the day to day updates on Instagram.
+Follow the day to day updates on Instagram and read on for a complete update on our budget, packing and places.

 As you know, we’re travelling with carry-on luggage only.
 Our packs weigh in at about nine kilograms each at the moment (thankfully, the limit is ten, not seven, like we originally thought.)
 I know you are all dying to know whether we’ve bought anything new since we’ve been travelling and the answer is YES.
 I’ve updated my packing list if you’re keen to check it out.